Criticism of Myspace: Child safety

 In December 2006, Myspace announced new measures to protect children from known sex offenders.
-Although precise details were not given they said that "tools" would be implemented to prevent known sex offenders from the USA creating a Myspace profile.
+Although precise details were not given, they said that "tools" would be implemented to prevent known sex offenders from the USA creating a Myspace profile.

 In February 2007, a U.S. District Judge in Texas dismissed a case when a family sued MySpace for negligence, fraud, and misrepresentation; a girl in the family had been sexually assaulted by a man she met through MySpace, after she had misrepresented her age as 18 when she was 13.
 Regarding his dismissal of the case, U.S. District Judge Sam Sparks wrote: "If anyone had a duty to protect young girls, it was her parents, not MySpace."

 In October 2007, a study published in the Journal of Adolescence conducted by Sameer Hinduja (Florida Atlantic University) and Justin W. Patchin (University of Wisconsin-Eau Claire) concluded that most adolescents use Myspace responsibly: "When considered in its proper context, these results indicate that the problem of personal information disclosure on Myspace may not be as widespread as many assume, and that the overwhelming majority of adolescents are responsibly using the website," they say.

+Chris Hansen announced an investigation on Myspace musician and sexual predator Dahvie Vanity in 2020, including having multiple interviews with those, including Damien Leonhardt (formerly known as Jessi Slaughter), who claim Vanity abused or raped them.

+In 2009, Damien Leonhart (formerly known as Jessi Slaughter) was groomed and sexually assaulted as a minor by crunkcore musician and sexual predator Dahvie Vanity after meeting him through Myspace, where Vanity was originally known as "The Elite Hair God".
+Vanity sexually assaulted them for the first time in April 2009, when Leonhardt was 10 and Vanity was 24.
+Leonhardt said they were at a party at which Vanity was present and while they were in the bathroom of the house, Vanity coerced them to perform oral sex on him.
+During the next 16 months, Leonhardt stated that Vanity had violently raped them under the guise of BDSM-style sexual activity.
+In 2010, Leonhardt told a classmate that Vanity had molested them, but later told Insider that they used the term as a joke, and viewed the relationship as consensual.
+Leonhardt also stated that had they not mentioned Vanity to classmates – which led to the case being discussed online – the abuse would have continued.
+At the time the site was still popular in 2010, Leonhart was cyberbullied by Vanity's fans at the time and by Vanity himself, but public opinion has since shifted in their favour after they publicly revealed their abuse by Vanity in a 2020 interview with Chris Hansen, and dozens of other former fans of Vanity who were underage at the time revealed their own experiences of sexual misconduct with him between 2006 to 2015, corroborating Leonhart's testimony.